Pandeism: Western

-Pastor Bob Burridge of the Geneven Institute for Reformed Studies wrote that: "If God was the proximate cause of every act it would make all events to be "God in motion".
-That is nothing less than pantheism, or more exactly, pandeism."
+Pastor Bob Burridge of the Geneven Institute for Reformed Studies wrote that: "If God was the proximate cause of every act it would make all events to be 'God in motion'.
+That is nothing less than pantheism, or more exactly, pandeism".
 Burridge rejects this model, observing that in Christianity, "The Creator is distinct from his creation.
-The reality of secondary causes is what separates Christian theism from pandeism."
-Burridge argued that "calling God the author of sin demand[s] a pandeistic understanding of the universe effectively removing the reality of sin and moral law."
+The reality of secondary causes is what separates Christian theism from pandeism".
+Burridge argued that "calling God the author of sin demand[s] a pandeistic understanding of the universe effectively removing the reality of sin and moral law".

-Twenty-first-century developments
+21st-century developments

 Author William C. Lane contends that pandeism is a logical derivation of German philosopher Gottfried Wilhelm Leibniz's proposition that ours is the best of all possible worlds.
 In 2010, Lane wrote:

 Acknowledging that American philosopher William Rowe has raised "a powerful, evidential argument against ethical theism", Lane further contended that pandeism offers an escape from the evidential argument from evil (a.k.a. the "problem of evil"):

 Social scientist Sal Restivo similarly deems pandeism to be a means to evade the problem of evil.

 Cartoonist and pundit Scott Adams has written two books on religion, God's Debris (2001), and The Religion War (2004), of which God's Debris lays out a theory of pandeism, in which God blows itself up to see what will happen, which becomes the cause of our universe.
 In God's Debris, Adams suggests that followers of theistic religions such as Christianity and Islam are inherently subconsciously aware that their religions are false, and that this awareness is reflected in their consistently acting like these religions, and their threats of damnation for sinners, are false.
-In a 2017 interview Adams said these books would be "his ultimate legacy."
+In a 2017 interview, Adams said these books would be "his ultimate legacy".
+In 2023, Adams announced in a pinned tweet that he had re-published the book for free for his subscribers, and would shortly publish an AI-voiced audiobook version.

 In 2010 German astrophysicist and popular scientist Harald Lesch observed in a debate on the role of faith in science: